 - Be sensitive to legitimate delays in research publication, and personal factors (parental or other types of leave, part-time working and disability) that may have affected the applicant’s record of outputs.

-Wellcome has also modified its grant application forms (example here) such that it no longer specifically asks for researchers to cite their research publications, but instead asks researchers to list their outputs which may include (but are not limited to):
+Grant application forms have also been modified such that they no longer specifically ask researchers to cite their research publications, but instead to list their outputs which may include (but are not limited to):